wp-plugins/wp-block-referrer-spam/README.txt

 This plugin is fully compatible with any webserver by default.
 Its adaptability ensures that will work with any version of either apache, nginx, iis or lighttpd webserver.

 * When apache is used, the plugin adds specific rules into .htaccess file.
 * When apache is not used, the plugin automatically recognizes it and uses internal code rules to keep away spammers.

+Requires WordPress at least 3.2 and PHP 5.3

 = The most updated Referrer Spam List: =